hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And others hope for faults they shall atone;
 >
-> And some propose these Balls in hopes to gain
+> And some propose these balls in hopes to gain
 >
 > Some office they've not merit to obtain,
 >
-> As stewards or directors, or to be
+> As stewards or directors[^227], or to be
 >
 > Appointed masters of the ceremony;

->
+[^227]: Many are in the habit of taking tickets for charity balls, expressly for the purpose of being appointed to the above offices, though by no means qualified to fill them.

 > A badge of office on their clothes to wear,
 >
 > A band or star, or else a wand to bear;